Aliases for HCN4 Gene

 GeneCards Summary for HCN4 Gene

 HCN4 (Hyperpolarization Activated Cyclic Nucleotide Gated Potassium Channel 4) is a Protein Coding gene.
-Diseases associated with HCN4 include brugada syndrome 8 and sick sinus syndrome 2.
-Among its related pathways are Transmission across Chemical Synapses and Antiarrhythmic Pathway, Pharmacodynamics.
-GO annotations related to this gene include voltage-gated potassium channel activity and cation channel activity.
-An important paralog of this gene is KCNH1.
+Diseases associated with HCN4 include Sick Sinus Syndrome 2 and Brugada Syndrome 8.
+Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and cAMP signaling pathway.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and voltage-gated potassium channel activity.
+An important paralog of this gene is HCN2.

 Hyperpolarization-activated ion channel with very slow activation and inactivation exhibiting weak selectivity for potassium over sodium ions.
 Contributes to the native pacemaker currents in heart (If) that regulate the rhythm of heart beat.
 May contribute to the native pacemaker currents in neurons (Ih).
 May mediate responses to sour stimuli.